Table of Contents

 1. Configuration on the online portal

-Under Electrical zones, first create a zone with a maximum current and associate one or more DLM meters (Dynamic Load Management).
+Under Electrical Zones, first create a zone with a maximum current and associate one or more DLM (Dynamic Load Management) meters.

-It is possible to create one or more zones according to the configuration of the parking lot.
+It is possible to create one or more zones depending on the parking lot configuration.

-The association of one or more DLM meters to a zone aims to limit the current of that zone based on other uncontrollable loads.
-For example, if the zone is connected behind the common area meter, a DLM meter should be added to the common area.
+Associating one or more DLM meters to a zone is intended to limit the current of that zone based on other uncontrollable loads.
+For example, if the zone is connected behind the common area meter, a DLM meter is added to the common areas.
 See connection diagram.

-Select the meter closest to the zone as the consumption meter (for example, Meter 11 in the above diagram).
+Select the meter closest to the zone as the consumption meter (e.g., Meter 11 in the diagram above).

-It is necessary to correctly define the amperage of the selected DLM meter in the meter settings under Meters and associate it with the Climkit Gateway, which will read and control the stations.
+It is necessary to correctly define the amperage of the selected DLM meter in the meter settings under Meters and associate them with the Climkit Gateway that will read and control the charging stations.

 Then, create the charging stations under Charging Stations and assign them to the Climkit Gateway and the zone to which they are connected.

-In the Name field, enter its unique OCPP identifier.
-This is its serial number for ABB Terra (e.g., TACW1142021G1XYZ).
+Under the Name field, enter its unique OCPP identifier.
+This is its serial number for ABB Terra stations (e.g., TACW1142021G1XYZ).

 Select the ABB Terra model for ABB stations or standard OCPP for other models (Schneider, etc.).